Poissy station: Train service

 Poissy is served by RER A trains running on branch A5.
 It is its terminus.
 Service frequency is three trains an hour at off-peak time, six trains an hour during peak hours and two trains an hour at evenings.
 Journey time to La Défense is around 20 minutes, and around 30 minutes to Châtelet–Les Halles.

-The station is also served by Transilien line J. Service frequency is two trains an hour at off-peak time and at evenings, and two or three trains an hour during peak hours.
+The station is also served by Transilien line J. Service frequency is two trains an hour at off-peak times and at evenings, and two or three trains an hour during peak hours.
 Journey time to Paris Saint-Lazare is around 20 minutes.

 Connections

-The station is served by the following bus lines :
+The station is served by the following bus lines: